How to contribute to the Go language

 You can read more about the review process.

-Hurray!
-Now the Gopher Robot can merge it into the master.
+Hooray!
+Now the Gopher Robot can merge it into the master branch.

 Merged change